lydialiu2003/pikmin-pal/README.md

 # Pikmin Pal

 Pikmin Pal is a fun and interactive desktop companion application built using [Electron](https://www.electronjs.org/).
 It features a Yellow Pikmin that walks, idles, and interacts with the user.
-The application also includes reminders to drink water, making it a helpful tool for users with ADHD or anyone who needs gentle hydration reminders.
+The application also includes hydration reminders, making it a helpful tool for users with ADHD or anyone who needs gentle reminders to stay hydrated.

 ---

 ## Features

 - **Interactive Pikmin**: A Yellow Pikmin that walks across the screen, idles, and reacts to user interactions.
 - **Hydration Reminders**: A non-intrusive popup in the top-right corner reminds users to drink water.
+The popup can be dismissed by clicking or watering the Pikmin.
 - **Custom Pikmin Font**: All text in the application uses a custom Pikmin font for a cohesive aesthetic.
 - **Sidebar Actions**: Includes buttons for watering the Pikmin, napping, stretching, and focusing.
 - **Custom Sounds**: Plays sounds for specific actions, such as upgrading the Pikmin's hat or watering it.